thewiru/TFT-Manager/README.md

 # TFT-Manager
+Teamfight Tactitcs Manager.
-Teamfight Tactitcs Manage.
-Do NOT change the .EXE file folder
+Do NOT change the .EXE file folder.
+Creating a shortcut or renaming is OK.